texstudio-org/texstudio/utilities/manual/source/configuration.md

 In the advanced config mode, you can also mark certain LT rules as
 \"special\" whose matches will then be highlighted in a different/customizable way.
-This can be useful to do a stylistic analysis, e.g. by creating a own rule in LT highlighting all verbs or all adverbs.
+This can be useful to do a stylistic analysis, e.g. by creating an own rule in LT highlighting all verbs or all adverbs.

 ![advanced LT rules](images/conf_LT_adv.png)